MikeGale/Goggles01/README.md

 ## Other requirements

+To maintain your own Goggles, keep them up to date and make new ones, additional systems behind the scenes will make life easier.
+This might start as some files containing parts of your Googles.
+For example a master list of the sites you automatically discard.
+Later you might refine that automatically update your own Goggles, and maybe to even collect your rating of web sites as you browse them.

-To use Goggles effectively you need to maintain a list of favoured targets, and details of how much they are favoured.
-Such a system could have information about how much a URL is favoured for different search purposes.
-It might be able to construct parts of Googles programmatically.
+To use Goggles effectively you could maintain a list of favoured targets, and details of how much they are favoured.
+Maybe in a database.
+Such a system could have information about how much a URL is favoured for different search purposes, which means that the same database can be used to create several goggles.
+This could be automated, to some degree.

 The list should contain targets that you wish to avoid entirely.